 According to the ERISA rules, a spouse is not an employee.
 Therefore, you can employ your spouse in the business and still be eligible for the Solo 401(k) plan without triggering the ERISA rules.
 Of course, the spouse must earn income from the business in order to make contributions to the plan.

 A Solo 401(k) plan offers retirement account holders the ability to use his or her retirement funds to make almost any type of investment.
-The IRS only describes the type of investments that are prohibited, which are few.
+The IRS only describes the type of investments that are prohibited.

 In general, you cannot purchase collectibles or invest in any transaction that involves yourself or any disqualified person directly or indirectly.
 These rules are pursuant to IRC 4975.